 Wear loose, comfortable clothing suitable for sitting on the floor.
 Mats and cushions are provided (as well as chairs for those who need them.)

 A donation is appreciated.
-We suggest $30 for the waged, but feel free to offer less (or more) according to your circumstances.
+We suggest $40 for the waged, but feel free to offer less (or more) according to your circumstances.
 The AZC relies completely on donations from participants to cover expenses.